pnp/cli-microsoft365/docs/manual/docs/cmd/spo/field/field-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To remove a field, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Remove the site column with the specified ID, located in site _https://contoso.sharepoint.com/sites/contoso-sales_